cockroachdb/docs/v22.1/security-reference/transport-layer-security.md

 ---
-title: Transport Layer Security (TLS) in CockroachDB
+title: Public Key Infrastructure (PKI) and Transport Layer Security (TLS) in CockroachDB
-summary: Overview of Transport Layer Security (TLS) in CockroachDB
+summary: Overview of PKI and TLS and how to implement them with CockroachDB
 toc: true
 docs_area: reference.security
 ---

-This pages provides a conceptual overview of Transport Layer Security (TLS) and details its role in securing CockroachDB.
+This pages provides a conceptual overview of Public Key Infrastructre (PKI) and Transport Layer Security (TLS), and details how to implement these critical dimensions of security using CockroachDB.

-## What is TLS?
+## What is Transport Layer Security (TLS)?

 Transport Layer Security (TLS) is a protocol used to establish securely authenticated and encrypted traffic between a client (the party who initiates the session) and a server (the party receiving the connection request).